 So you’re thinking about buying your first piece of real estate?
 Congratulations!

 But before you even begin to comb through real estate listing and attend open houses, you need to make sure you can actually qualify for a mortgage.
+And I hope you actually took a moment to compare renting to buying.

 The following are useful tips for both newbies and seasoned buyers alike looking to experience a loan process with few surprises.